verified_user 12-Stage Security Pipeline

 # Automatic response on detection:

-# 3. Forensic event logged with IP + sess_token + timestamp
+# 3. Request logged with IP + sess_token + timestamp

-Rate limiting is applied at two levels: per-key (protecting your API quota and credit balance) and per-IP (protecting the gateway infrastructure from unauthenticated flood attacks).
-Each level uses a sliding window counter backed by Cloudflare KV for edge-distributed consistency.
+Rate limiting is applied at three levels: per-agent (isolating a single misbehaving agent within a fleet), per-key (capping combined throughput across all agents sharing one credential), and per-IP (a DoS backstop protecting the gateway from unauthenticated flood attacks).
+Each level uses a fixed-window counter backed by Cloudflare Durable Objects for serialized, race-free consistency at the edge.
 When a limit is exceeded, the response includes precise retry-after timing so well-behaved agents can back off gracefully without polling.
+Default limits: 10 req/s per agent · 100 req/s per key · 300 req/s per IP · 500 req/s pre-auth backstop.

 # Rate limit response headers